mdederun/mdederun/README.md

 # Goals

 The aim of this workshop is to provide a venue where both researchers and practitioners on model-based engineering can meet, disseminate and exchange ideas around the topic of design--runtime interaction in continuous software development of complex systems.
 The aim of this event is to come up with related challenges, to identify key issues to be addressed by the community and to explore potential solutions to them.
-The objective is also to come up with an agenda that can drive the research activities on design and runtime interaction for the next years.
+The objective is also to come up with an agenda that can drive the research activities on design and runtime interaction for next years.
 Possible topics include notably (among possibly others):

 * Model-driven techniques, methods and tools supporting Continuous Systems Engineering, applicable to different design flows, development processes and principles (including DevOps and AIOps).